Arkisto-Platform/ohrm-jsonld-exporter/README.md

-# Development of this tools has move to https://github.com/describo/ohrm-jsonld-exporter
+# Development of this tool has moved to https://github.com/describo/ohrm-jsonld-exporter